mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ![](/images/battery_3.7v-lipo.jpg)

 Battery manufactures use a rating of `mAh` or milliampere-hours (A smartphone battery usually has between 2500 and 4000 milliampere-hours of electric capacity).
-The temperature logger that this document is based on is using a 1200 mAh but it may be wise to use something a little larger for optimal operation (2000-3000 mAh - **need verification**).
+The temperature logger that this document is based on is using a 1200 mAh battery and is located in an area that receives a  lot of direct sunlight.
+If you plan to install the logger in a location with less available light, you may want to choose a higher mAh rating to ensure consistant power between charging periods.

 The battery must also have a 2 pin [JST-PH](https://en.wikipedia.org/wiki/JST_connector) connector.
 This is a small (2mm) connector with a key or ridge on one side that mates with the connector on the Mayfly.